 How to Write a Research Proposal | 15 minutes

-Jon O. Ebbert, M.D., describes the process for writing a research proposal, including identifying and defining the importance of each element within the National Institute of Health research proposal framework.
+Dr. Ebbert describes the process for writing a research proposal, including identifying and defining the importance of each element within the National Institutes of Health research proposal framework.

 Principles of Human Subjects Research | 15 minutes

-Jessica (Jess) R. Hirsch, CIP, introduces the concepts of protecting human subjects in the research setting by looking to the past to review historical examples of research mistreatment and then reviewing the purpose and structure of Institutional Review Boards (IRBs) and the elements and scope of informed consent.
+Jessica (Jess) R. Hirsch, CIP, introduces the concepts of protecting human participants in the research setting by looking to the past to review historical examples of research mistreatment.
+Learners then review the purpose and structure of Institutional Review Boards (IRBs) and the elements and scope of informed consent.

 Statistics: Basic Principles | 20 minutes